Sophie Donatien - Peintre plasticienne

 My feelings brought me, through the medium of paintbrushes, to try and capture this magic.
 It connects me to life's spirit of perpetual transformation, where one element makes way for another.

-It is a challenge.
+It's a challenge.

 My life and career